nahid/apiz/readme.md

 ## Default Headers

 Sometimes we need to bind some headers with all the requests.
-Suppose if you want to deal with Github API you have to send `access_token` in every request with the headers.
+Suppose if you want to deal with the Github API, you have to send `access_token` in every request with the headers.
 So APIZ provide you a handy way to deal with this problem.
 Just override `AbstractApi::getDefaultHeaders()`.